ahmadabdul3/react-flux-example/README.md

 # password-service
 This is the completed project for the password service.

-***The logic for the password 'strength' is directly inside the react component, if it should be a back-end service please let me know before accepting the pull request and I can update the project***
+***The logic that checks the 'password strength' is directly inside the react component, if it should be a back-end service (via ajax) please let me know before accepting the pull request and I can update the project***

 ### Build Steps